Codecademy/docs/content/javascript/concepts/strings/terms/indexOf/indexOf.md

 ---
-Title: '.indexOf()'
+Title: ".indexOf()"
-Description: 'Searches a string for a given value and returns the first index if found.
-Returns -1 if not found.'
+Description: "Searches a string for a given value and returns the first index if found.
+Returns -1 if not found."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Searches a string for a given value and returns the first index if found.
 Returns `-1` if not found.